samkitchen94/canvas-editor-tech-test/README.md

 - The choose_selection method is getting a bit messy - time to change it to a case statement from a big if/else statement.

-- Next I will focus on the scale feature.
+- Next I have focused on the scale feature.
 I have added a scale up feature but it will duplicate all the coloured in pixels - not sure of a way around this.

 ## Edge cases to be considered
 - User cannot build a canvas larger than 250 or smaller than 1.
 - User cannot clear a canvas if one hasn't been created.
+- User cannot use lowercase commands.
+- Errors for incorrect format eg using letters when numbers should be used and vice versa.
+- Error for when user tries to colour in coordinates for the canvas that don't exist.

 ## Things I have been unable to add in